 By age 45, over 80% of Americans have gum disease.
 Yet, four out of five of them are unaware of it.
-The team at Ueno Center Dental Specialists in Campbell, California, evaluates your teeth and gums for signs of gum disease at every appointment and finds treatments and solutions early to preserve your oral health.
+The team at Ueno Center Dental Specialists in Campbell, California, serving San Jose, Cupertino, Los Gatos and surrounding areas, evaluates your teeth and gums for signs of gum disease at every appointment and finds treatments and solutions early to preserve your oral health.
 Book your next appointment at Ueno Center Dental Specialists by phone or online to get the care you and your gums need today.

 Gum disease, also called periodontal disease, affects the gums and your jawbone.
 These structures share the task of holding your teeth in place.
 Additionally, your gums protect the roots of your teeth and shield them from bacteria and disease.
 However, bacteria can make its way under your gums after it forms pockets to cause swelling, soreness, and bone loss.

 Gum disease comes in two main forms.
 They differ in their symptoms and their recommended courses of treatment.

 Gingivitis is a mild form of gum disease that develops before the disease causes too much damage.
 If your dentist discovers it early and helps you reverse it, gingivitis may never progress into periodontitis.
 Symptoms of gingivitis include swollen, red gums that often bleed when you brush or floss.
 At this stage of gum disease, there is no bone loss.